It’s a splendid day to learn about the many health benefits of oregano.

 They noticed that the ones who had carvacrol gained less weight.

-These can cause some discomfort and may lead to different serious diseases.
+These can cause some discomfort and may lead to different types of serious diseases.

-Consuming dried oregano or oregano oil which is rich in thymol and carvacrol will help you treat these intestinal parasites.
+Consuming dried oregano or oregano oil, which is rich in thymol and carvacrol, will help you treat these intestinal parasites.

 But it can also be applied topically to keep away other parasitic insects like bed bugs, fleas, lice, and mosquitoes.

 You may have noticed that oregano is found in some of these organic bug repellents and sprays.

-6. May Improve Gut Health
+9. Oregano May Improve Gut Health

 If you’re concerned about your gut health, you must consider consuming oregano.

 Because oregano has anti-intestinal parasite qualities, in effect, it benefits your gut.

-Research with 14 participants who had symptoms of bloating, diarrhea, and some pain that are caused by gut parasites were given daily treatments of oregano oil.
+In the research, 14 participants who had symptoms of bloating, diarrhea, and some pain that are caused by gut parasites were given daily treatments of oregano oil.

-7. Oregano Is A Good Source Of Antioxidants
+10. May Be A Good Source Of Antioxidants

-It is researched that oregano is rich in antioxidants which help fight harmful free radicals in your body.
+It is well-researched that oregano is rich in antioxidants, which help fight harmful free radicals in your body.

 Combining thymol and rosmarinic acid makes oregano a strong antioxidant, even stronger than apples.

-A build-up of free radicals is linked to different diseases like cancer and heart diseases.
+A build-up of free radicals is linked to different diseases, like cancer and heart diseases.